Our most important mission is to raise awareness in the nanny field by informing families and nannies about their legal obligations.

-We would like to remind employers that minimum wage, social insurance, withholding tax and a work permit are legal obligations for all employers, without exceptions.
+We would like to remind employers that paying minimum wage and social insurance are legal obligations for all employers,

 But are you an employer?
 Most likely yes!

-Even employing a child caregiver for two hours a week means you are an employer – and have commitments.
+Even engaging a nanny for two hours means you are an employer, and have commitments.

 The only exceptions are YOUNG babysitters who OCCASIONALLY watch your children:

 Persons aged between 17 and 25, provided that their salary does not exceed 750 francs per calendar year with the same employer.

 Au Pairs: If you want to host an au pair, you need to follow ALL the federal and cantonal rules of this particular program ( language requirements, max. hours, ..)